yebology/blocestate-summary/README.md

 # BlocEstate : The Future of Secure Real Estate Auctions in Indonesia. 🚀

 ## ✨ Overview
 Welcome to BlocEstate, a blockchain-based platform for real estate auctions on the ICP network, designed specifically for properties in Indonesia.
-With 🔐 Plug Wallet integration, BlocEstate ensures enhanced security and ease of use! 🏡🔗📊 Bid on exclusive properties or auction your own real estate with secure, transparent transactions.
+With 🔐 Internet Identity integration, BlocEstate ensures enhanced security and ease of use! 🏡🔗📊 Bid on exclusive properties or auction your own real estate with secure, transparent transactions.
 Tailored for Indonesian users with KYC verification, 🌍🛡️ BlocEstate offers a seamless and trusted auction experience, bringing the future of real estate transactions to you. 🚀

 ## 💡 Features
 - 🏠 Create Auction